 How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

-It’s a seriously challenging career path, but it comes with big rewards.
+It's a seriously challenging career path, but it comes with substantial rewards.

 What Does a Neuropsychologist Do?

-It may seem obvious that the senses and thoughts that we experience are shaped in some way by the neural pathways and stimuli that run through our nervous system and into the brain.
-That much was old news to the Incas and the Sumerians, who not only noted that head injuries could affect thought and behavior, but came up with some rudimentary surgical techniques to deal with such problems.
-Descartes took the whole idea into the realm of philosophy, with “I think, therefore I am.”
+It may seem evident that the senses and thoughts we experience are shaped by neural pathways and stimuli running through our nervous system into the brain.
+Ancient civilizations like the Incas and Sumerians recognized that head injuries could affect thought and behavior, and they developed rudimentary surgical techniques.
+Descartes took the idea into philosophy with "I think, therefore I am."

 But it took modern science to put the two together.

-They may spend much of their day assessing patients for mental deficits or treating the psychological bases of mental health issues.
-Other neuropsychologists engage in frequent experimentation, designing studies to look into how mind and body interact.
+They may spend much of their day assessing patients for mental deficits or treating the psychological effects of neurological conditions.
+Other neuropsychologists engage in frequent experimentation, designing studies to examine how mind and body interact.

 1. Earn a Bachelor's Degree View Programs 4 Years Online or Campus